 John David Garcia, Founder of the Society for Evolutionary Ethics, passed away at 2:30AM on November 23, 2001, in Springfield, Oregon.
 His wife, Bernice, and daughter, Miriam, were at his bedside.

-A Memorial Service was held at the Major Family Funeral Home at 112 "A" Street in Springfield, Oregon, at 11 AM on November 25th.
+A Memorial Service was held at the Major Family Funeral Home at 112 "A" Street in Springfield, Oregon, at 11 AM on November 25th, prior to his cremation.

 Roses, because words fail us.....